Leaving the Scene (Hit and Run) Charges in Las Vegas

 In the event that there was serious bodily injury, the hit and run will be considered as a felony.
 As a felony, penalties may include but not limited to several years in prison, huge fines, loss of license, and points on your license.

 Do not gamble with your freedom.
-At the Law Office of Joel M. Mann, we’re able to aggressively defend you for leaving the scene of an accident or other traffic-related criminal offenses.
+At the Joel M. Mann – Las Vegas Criminal Defense Lawyer, we’re able to aggressively defend you for leaving the scene of an accident or other traffic-related criminal offenses.
 Contact us to schedule your free initial consultation to discuss the facts of your case.

-Contact the Law Office of Joel M. Mann to Understand your Legal Options
+Contact the Joel M. Mann – Las Vegas Criminal Defense Lawyer to Understand your Legal Options

 There are many reasonable reasons why a person who leave the scene of an accident without stopping to give information to the other party.
 Perhaps there was no personal injury or property damage that resulted from the accident.
 Maybe the person had no knowledge that an accident took place.
 It is even possible that the driver was scared and panicked.
 Whatever the reason is, our Las Vegas traffic crimes lawyer knows how to defend even the toughest cases.
-Call the Law Office of Joel M. Mann at (702) 474-6266 for more information on how we can help you with your case.
+Call the Joel M. Mann – Las Vegas Criminal Defense Lawyer at (702) 474-6266 for more information on how we can help you with your case.
 We will do whatever is necessary to get the case resolved for the client.